Travels in Kenya

 Kisumu to Eldoret

 To be honest, my life has not seen many, what may be termed momentous changes.
-One of these came courtesy a small, innocuous ad in the newspaper.
-Inviting applications for Marketing Managers for East Africa.
+One of these came courtesy a small, innocuous ad in the newspaper inviting applications for Marketing Managers for East Africa.
 Sure enough a few months later, there I was - perched 5000 ft high, 4 degrees off the Equator – in Nairobi, capital of God’s Own Country – Kenya.
-Staring at crows with white collars.
-It took a while longer for me to differentiate the pied crow (corvus albus) from the white-necked raven (corvus albicollis).
-Just as it did to differentiate the Kikuyu from the Luo.
+The first thing that struck me, staring out of the window of my hotel room, was that the crows had white collars.

 But I digress.
 The incident I am about to relate happened because we took the road less travelled.
 Preferring the road through the Nandi Hills from Kisumu to Eldoret - less frequented, more pot-holed, but scenically far prettier.
 Kisumu is a trading town and fishing hamlet on the banks of Lake Victoria – Africa’s largest freshwater lake and the world’s second largest after Lake Superior, one of the five Great Lakes in the USA.
 Eldoret is a tea plantation town founded by Afrikaaners and originally known as 64.
 For good reason, as it was established at the 64th milestone on the wagon route from Londiani.